DeepNikita/Bank-Churn-Analysis-And-Prediction/README.md

 ** The bank is experiencing customer attrition among those with substantial bank balances, which poses a potential impact on available capital for lending

+** The accuracy rate of customer churn prediction is 80.45%